-PEGS data
+Personalized Gene and Environment Study (PEGS)

-For the external GxE enrichment analysis, we used data from the Personalized Gene and Environment Study (PEGS), a North Carolina-based cohort varying age, race, socioeconomic status, and education level.
+PEGS is a North Carolina-based cohort varying age, race, socioeconomic status, and education level.
 Health and Exposome survey is available for 9,765 participants, and whole-genome sequencing data is available for 4,610 participants.
-We used questionnaire-based exposome data in its original form for binary and integer-based items.
-We derived T2D and BMI phenotype data from the survey data.
+We used questionnaire-based survey data in its original form as binary and integer-based exposome items.
+We also derived T2D and BMI phenotype data from the survey.
 The Supplement provides information on case/control definitions and quality control.

 Discussion